-Welcome to the Children’s Hospital of Michigan nursing Web pages.
-Everything you want to know about nursing at the Children's Hospital of Michigan is available here.
+Welcome to the Children’s Hospital of Michigan nursing web pages.

 None of the accolades we have earned could have been accomplished without a substantial contribution from our hardworking, compassionate, and dedicated nursing staff.
 Our nurses feel drawn to work at a place that cares for the most vulnerable among us, our children.
 We have a strong commitment to patient and family centered care, and our mission is to provide our patients and families with nothing less than an exceptional experience, every time they find themselves in our care.

 Please click on links below for further information about nursing at the Children's Hospital of Michigan.

 Shawn Levitt, BSN, MBA, MS, RN, FACHE, CPHQ

 “I’ve seen miracles happen here and some things that are hard to deal with.
 But somehow I have an inner strength that enables me to provide support for families when they need it most.” -Lauren Kelm, DNP, CPNP, Cardiac Transplant; PICU;